kata198/GoodTests/README.md

 See "test\_Magic.py" for an example.

-Output will contain all the failures as they happen, and a consolidated list at the end:
+Output will contain colours, and lists all the failures (or passes) as they happen, and a consolidated list at the end:

 Example: